truenas/middleware/docs/userguide/index.rst

 Target Global Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Services → iSCSI → Target Global Configuration, shown in Figures 11.7g, contains settings that apply to all iSCSI shares.
-Table 11.7e summarizes the
+:menuselection:`Services --> iSCSI --> Target Global Configuration`, shown in Figures 11.7g, contains settings that apply to all iSCSI shares.
+Table 11.7e
-settings that can be configured in the Target Global Configuration screen.
+summarizes the settings that can be configured in the Target Global Configuration screen.

 .. note:: the following operations do require that the iSCSI service be restarted: editing a target, adding or deleting LUNs, or changing the size of an
    existing extent.